gohugoio/hugo/docs/content/content/archetypes.md

 +++
 ```

 You'll notice that we haven't defined a `title` or `date` field.
-This is because Hugo will automatically add these fields to the beginning of the front-matter.
-We do, however, need to define the `draft` field if we want it to exist in our front-matter.
+This is because Hugo will automatically add these fields to the beginning of the front matter.
+We do, however, need to define the `draft` field if we want it to exist in our front matter.

-You'll also notice that we're writing the front-matter in the TOML format.
-It's possible to define archetype front-matter in other formats, but a setting needs to be changed in the configuration file for this to be possible.
+You'll also notice that we're writing the front matter in the TOML format.
+It's possible to define archetype front matter in other formats, but a setting needs to be changed in the configuration file for this to be possible.
 See the "[Archetype Formats](#archetype-formats)" section of this article for more details.

 Next, run the following command: